MRAlirad/foundry-defi-stablecoin/README.md

     function staleCheckLatestRoundData() public view returns () {}
 ```

-With our _beautiful_ `NATSPEC` in place detailing the `library` and its purposes, our main function here is going to be `stalePriceCheck`.
+With `NATSPEC` in place detailing the `library` and its purposes, our main function here is going to be `stalePriceCheck`.
 Since we'll be checking `Chainlink's price feeds`, we know we'll need the `AggregatorV3Interface`, lets be sure to import that.
 The return types of our function are going to be those of the `latestRoundData` function within `AggregatorV3Interface`.
 Let's start by getting those values.

 ```solidity
 ...